javalent/initiative-tracker/README.md

 A new encounter (just player characters) can be started by clicking `New Encounter`.

+### Commands

+The plugin registers several commands to Obsidian that can be assigned to hotkeys or used with the Command Palette (<kbd>Ctrl</kbd> / <kbd>Cmd</kbd> + <kbd>P</kbd>).

+#### Open Initiative Tracker

+If the initiative tracker view has been closed for any reason, use this command to add it back to the right pane.

+#### Toggle Encounter

+This command can be used to start or stop an encounter.

+#### Next Combatant

+If the encounter is active, this command can be used to make the next enabled combatant active (similar to clicking the `Next` button).

+#### Previous Combatant

+If the encounter is active, this command can be used to make the previous enabled combatant active (similar to clicking the `Previous` button).

 ## Players

 Players may be added in settings.
 Players created in this way will be automatically added to encounters.